 What is the difference between Islamic psychology and Muslim mental health?

 Islamic psychology (IP) is a field that seeks to develop framework of psychology rooted in Islam.
 The field of Muslim mental health (MMH) is primarily about understanding the mental health needs of Muslims.
 Although there is overlap (for example, when exploring the utility of an IP framework or intervention on a Muslim population), they are also quite distinct in that IP is primarily about Islam whereas MMH is primarily about Muslims.
-Although exploring the mental health needs of Muslims is a very worthy and necessary area of scholarship, it is simply not the focus of what we do at the Institute at this time.
+Although exploring the mental health needs of Muslims is a very worthy and necessary area of scholarship, it is simply not the focus of the kind of work we are advancing in our IP fellowships.

 Does it matter what kind of degree I am currently pursuing in order to be eligible for the Fellowship?

 No. Our Fellows come from diverse scholarly backgrounds which naturally reflects the multidisciplinary nature of Islamic psychology.
 Some are pursuing a degree in psychology, others are in Islamic studies.
 Potential Fellows could come from other domains as well including history, philosophy, and beyond.
 Some are doing an MA thesis, others are doing a doctoral dissertation.
-What is important to us is the actual project you would like to do and whether or not it fits within the scope of the Institute’s mission.
+What is important to us is the actual project you would like to do and whether or not it fits within the scope of our IP Fellowship program.